morgana-x/dmfLib/README.md

 # dmfLib
 A utility for extracting and repacking the contents of DMF files

-Typically these files are with the extension .DAT
+Typically these files are with the extension .DAT or .DMF

 Capable of 1:1 File extraction and repacking